parthdhone/RagChatbot/README.md

 ❓ Sample Queries

-“How to pair Realme Buds with phone?”
+“what is Tempreture Description of Realme buds?”

-“What is the voltage range supported by ABB device?”
+“What is low water alarm?”

 “How to reset a Dell Latitude laptop?”